SSpeights/PowerShellGuide/powershell-framework.md

 # Powershell Framework

-Understanding a little bit about how PowerShell works goes a long way to helping you find the PS-Resources you need and code PS more efficiently and comfortably.
+Understanding a little bit about how PowerShell works goes a long way to helping you find the PS-resources you need and code PS more efficiently and comfortably.
 You should now have an integrated development environment \(or an editor you feel comfortable with\) and you can use the IDE to take a look at how Powershell is semantically structured and get and the functions PowerShell has to help you to code faster.

 ## Powershell command structure